rexlx/portping/README.md

 # portping
-ping tcp ports with golang
+ping tcp ports with go

 ```bash
 confirm a specific port is open on a target machine. usage: